You are here because you want to know how many batteries you need to run a 2,000W inverter.

 Battery Capacity and C-rate

-Now that you know you should use 24V battery to run a 2,000W inverter, we can take a look at the capacity and the C-rate.
+Now that you know you should use a 24V battery to run a 2,000W inverter, we can look at the capacity and the C-rate.

 The capacity of the battery is indicated in amp hours or simply Ah.
 The most common battery will be 12V and 100Ah.